-- Unless otherwise [negotiated] agreed upon at the time of hire, [regular] tenure-track faculty members undergo a review for tenure and promotion to Associate Professor concluding the probationary period during the sixth year of service as specified in Faculty Senate Bill 8408.
-If a faculty member is granted promotion and tenure, [it] those will be effective at the beginning of the seventh year.
-If a faculty member is denied tenure, [he/she] they will have one additional, final year at the University. - 2.
-[Prior to the tenure decision,] Administrative reviews will occur on an annual basis for probationary faculty on tenure-track appointments.
-The primary purposes of the administrative review are to provide feedback to the faculty member [which] that clearly specifies whether [or not] the faculty member is making satisfactory progress in areas of teaching and advising, scholarship, and service and to identify and discuss any other issues [which] that may impact job performance.
+1. Unless otherwise agreed upon at the time of hire, tenure-track faculty members undergo a review for tenure and promotion to Associate Professor concluding the probationary period during the sixth year of service as specified in Faculty Senate

+- Bill 8408.
+If a faculty member is granted promotion and tenure, those will be effective at the beginning of the seventh year.
+If a faculty member is denied tenure, they will have one additional, final year at the University. - 2.
+Administrative reviews will occur on an annual basis for probationary faculty on tenure-track appointments.
+The primary purposes of the administrative review are to provide feedback to the faculty member that clearly specifies whether the faculty member is making satisfactory progress in areas of teaching and advising, scholarship, and service and to identify and discuss any other issues that may impact job performance.
 The administrative review serves as a record of employment for subsequent action related to performance.
-In the years when a decision is being made regarding tenure or promotion, faculty members will undergo both administrative and peer review processes.

-- 3. A peer review committee reviews a [regular] tenure-track faculty member during the tenure/promotion review year [AND at the halfway mark between hire and tenure] and in the third year preceding the tenure/promotion review year.
-The primary purpose of peer review prior to the tenure [decision] and promotion review year is to provide feedback to the faculty member that clearly specifies whether [or not], in the judgment of [his/her] their peers, [he/she is] they are making satisfactory progress in areas of teaching and advising, scholarship, and service as designated in Faculty Senate Bill 0406 and their departmental guidelines.
-In the year of the tenure [decision] and promotion review, the peer review committee is responsible for making a recommendation whether [or not] to tenure and promote based upon evidence of performance [and improvement] produced by the faculty member. - 4.
-Recommendations on whether [or not] to tenure and promote are made in the following order: Peer Review Committee to Department Chair; Department Chair to Academic Dean; Academic Dean to Executive Vice President for Academic Affairs and Provost; Executive Vice President for Academic Affairs and Provost to President; President to Board of Governors.
+In the years when a decision is being made regarding tenure or promotion, faculty members will undergo both administrative and peer review processes. - 3.
+A peer review committee reviews a tenure-track faculty member during the tenure/promotion review year and in the third year preceding the tenure/promotion review year.
+The primary purpose of peer review prior to the tenure and promotion review year is to provide feedback to the faculty member that clearly specifies whether, in the judgment of their peers, they are making satisfactory progress in areas of teaching and advising, scholarship, and service as designated in Faculty Senate Resolution 1322 and their departmental guidelines.
+In the year of the tenure and promotion review, the peer review committee is responsible for making a recommendation whether to tenure and promote based upon evidence of performance produced by the faculty member. - 4.
+Recommendations on whether to tenure and promote are made in the following order: Peer Review Committee to Department Chair; Department Chair to

+Academic Dean; Academic Dean to Executive Vice President for Academic Affairs and Provost; Executive Vice President for Academic Affairs and Provost to President; President to Board of Governors.
 At each of these recommendation points, the candidate for tenure and promotion shall receive a copy of the recommendation being made and has the right to submit a written response including additional pertinent evidence within the designated period for responding.
-Any submitted response would then become a part of the accumulated review materials. - The Board of Governors makes the final decision on the awarding of tenure.
-Source: Resolution of the Board dated April 12, 2014
+Any submitted response would then become a part of the accumulated review materials.

+5. The Board of Governors makes the final decision on the awarding of tenure.